manzanak/20.440HW6/README.md

 The taxonomic classifacation dataset is the original provided by Hummelen et al. (2010).

 ## Project Files

+In code folder:
+re_fig.py -- Python script to run in terminal to create the relative abundance graphs as described above.

+In datasets folder:
 diagnosis_data.csv -- Edited dataset from Hummelen et al. (2010) containing initial and follow-up tests (Amsel score, Nugent score, pH, OTUs, etc.) with added features BV status and Recurrence Type as desribed above.

 classification.csv -- Original taxonomical classification for identified OTUs from Hummelen et al. (2010).

+In figures folder:
 expected_result.png -- Expected graphs created from running re_fig.py.

 ## Packages
 pandas version: 2.2.2